luc-github/ESP3D-TFT/docs/Handlers.md

-this handler is for all commands the parameter is `cmd=...` if it is an `[ESPXXX]` command the answer is the `[ESPXXX]` response if it is not an `[ESPXXX]` command the answer is `ESP3D says: command forwarded` and can be ignored
+this handler is for all commands the parameter is `cmd=...` if it is an `[ESPXXX]` command the answer is the `[ESPXXX]` response if it is not an `[ESPXXX]` command the answer is `ESP3D says: command forwarded` and can be ignored if authentication is enabled the parameter `PING=Yes` will reset the session timout

 ### /login
 this handler is for authentication function if enabled